 Later on I also found out that I’m not supposed to have oat.
 The combination of oat granola and yogurt, touted as an ideal kind of breakfast in the vegan and raw food community, was therefore a big no-no for me!
 There are a number of other details, such as alfalfa, cashew and brazil nuts being “Avoids.”
 These were new foods in my diet during the raw-vegan period, and I was eating quite a lot of them and spending a lot of time in sprouting!
 In fact, I was eating all organic, raw and vegan, and paid a ton of money for what was supposed to be good for me.
 But it became clear that what sounded good in theory might not necessarily “sit well” with our individual body.

 On the other hand, when I started to eat high-quality, grass-fed red meat, such as beef and lamb, my body literally started to wake up and sing in joy!
 My energy level soared immediately.
 My frail body started to feel warmer, more alive, and best of all, my stomach felt cozy and satisfied.
 No more bloating, no more drowsiness after meals.
 Everything was digested properly and I had so much more energy than before—solid energy that lasted throughout the whole day.
 My metabolism had never worked this well since I was a teenager.
 Within a week’s time, my terrible acid reflux disappeared entirely!
 How amazing is that?
 The acid/alkaline diet would have said “No” to this as red meat is highly acidic!
 But, according to the Blood Type Diet, O’s have a high level of stomach acid, and red meat paradoxically helps control that.
 It also turned my anemia around completely.
 I soon learned that grass-fed beef and lamb can actually aid digestion, burn fat and improve metabolism in Type O individuals.
-They also provide a lot of important nutrients such as B12, which I sorely lacked during my vegan period, and which directly caused my anemia.
+They also provide a lot of important nutrients such as iron and Vitamin B12, which I sorely lacked during my vegan period, and which directly caused my anemia.

 I was also overjoyed to find that I could eat up to six eggs a week.
 The first time I went back to eating eggs, my body felt a great sense of relief and satisfaction.
 It was just what it needed—and craved!